alicejasmine/acmecorporation/README.md

 The project utilizes dependency injection to manage dependencies between different components.

-The frontend is structured into the following components:
+The frontend is developed using Angular + Tailwind CSS.
+It includes data validation using FormGroup and FormControls and it is structured into the following components:
  - **draw-landing-page component:** Accessible at http://localhost:4200
  - **form-submissions component:** Accessible at http://localhost:4200/entries

 # Database